Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: The CovAgent Framework

 \subsection{Base Agent}

-The base agent represents a minimally constrained instantiation of agentic verification, implemented using OpenAI’s Codex CLI.
-It exposes the full verification workflow through a comprehensive system prompt that includes command templates for compilation, simulation, and coverage report generation, in addition to information in the previous sub-section.
+The base agent represents a minimally constrained instantiation of agentic verification.
+It uses out-of-the-box OpenAI's Codex CLI and its native ReAct style workflow.
+It executes the verification workflow by providing the agent with command templates for compilation, simulation, and coverage report generation, in addition to information in the previous sub-section.
 This agent maximizes flexibility by providing broad access to a sandboxed execution environment.
 It can execute arbitrary commands, write and run auxiliary scripts, and dynamically adjust its workflow.
 It can batch-generate testbenches, build custom coverage parsers, implement feature-based stimulus generation strategies, or develop iterative debugging pipelines.

 However, this flexibility comes at a cost.
-The agent must implicitly infer the structure of the verification workflow; a significant portion of time is spent on environmental exploration, parsing, and ad hoc orchestration.
+The agent must implicitly infer the structure of the verification workflow, and perform environmental exploration, parsing, and adhoc orchestration.
 The absence of structured feedback forces the agent to reconstruct high-level actions (e.g., prioritize coverage holes) from low-level artifacts such as raw reports.
 As a result, the base agent serves as a reference point for unconstrained agentic verification, capturing the upper bound of generality but also exposing its inefficiencies.